 Daily Worship offers the opportunity for the whole school community to grow spiritually through experiences of prayer, stillness and reflection.
 Statutory obligations are fulfilled.

 At St Peter's our collective worships normally take place either in the school hall or in classes.
-During the COVID19 pandemic, we were holding these online through GoogleMeet.
+If there is a reason we cannot congregate as a whole school, we hold these online through TEAMS.
 Our year 4 children take a leading role in our worships and are responsible for lighting and extinguishing the candle, choosing and saying the prayers and discussing why we are assembling together.

 Each week, we celebrate children's achievements related to each of the Christian values through our Star of the Week worships.
 The staff look for children who display a particular value well throughout the week.
 Every month we have a Celebration worship where we give out special curriculum certificates that celebrate Reading, Writing, Maths, Science, PE and our Christian values.
 We also celebrate children's achievements outside of school and encourage them to share extra curricular activities that they are proud of.
 Normally, parents are invited in to these special worships, but due to the pandemic this has unfortunately been halted; the parents attend these remotely.
 These children are celebrated in our weekly St Peter's Post newsletter.